Sunday, 21 December 2025

 Caused by eating undercooked meat from an infected animal.

-- Severe, bloody diarrhea in later stages.
+• Severe, bloody diarrhea in the later stages of the infection.

 4. Injection Anthrax